 1. Review the NHS Constitution, NJHS Constitution or NEHS Constitution to identify any possible violations of Honor Society policy.
-2. Address all alleged policy violations with both the chapter adviser and the principal of the school.
+2. Address all alleged policy violations with both the chapter adviser and the principal of the school in writing.
 You must confirm that both individuals have been given an opportunity to respond to your concerns and correct any possible violations of Honor Society policy.

 3. The national office cannot hear appeals or render decisions for selection or dismissal.
 Complaints must identify at least one violation of Honor Society policy as the basis of the complaint, and include evidence of the violation(s).

 4. Complaints identifying a chapter’s noncompliance with Honor Societies are thoroughly investigated, and the national office will identify corrective actions required to bring the chapter into compliance.
 The complaint must cite specific instances of a chapter’s violation of Honor Society policies.

 5. *If available, include copies of chapter bylaws, dismissal, selection procedures or other policy documents provided by the school.
 Bylaws are often provided to Honor Society members by the chapter adviser or school principal.
 The school is not required to provide them to nonmembers, but they should verify the existence of bylaws.

 * Chapters are required to publish a description of their selection procedures in a school publication and provide a written description of their dismissal procedures upon request.
-If these documents do not exist or the chapter is unwilling or unable to provide them, please note that in your summary.
+If these documents do not exist or the chapter is unwilling or unable to provide them, please note that in your timeline below.

 6. Include only information that is relevant to the issue(s) identified in the complaint.
 Do not embellish or otherwise misrepresent actions of the chapter (adviser, faculty council, and/or principal).
 Avoid including any unfounded allegations or rumors in your correspondence.
 This includes rumors or hearsay about other students/members and their membership status.